 Connect with a 1 on 1 Support Specialist

 The REEF Support Center is here to support commuter students in accessing resources on campus.
-Please find commuter-specific resources below.
-Students are also welcome to schedule a 1 on 1 meeting with our Support Specialist to review campus resources and get connected by emailing [email protected].
+Though you will find commuter-specific resources below, our Support Specialists are here to review resources and navigate campus.
+Email: [email protected]

 Getting to Campus